Optimal single threshold stopping rules and sharp prophet inequalities: Computation of sharp constants

 \end{itemize} \end{theorem} The theorem shows that sharp non--asymptotic constants in prophet inequalities for single threshold rules in $\sT_{\rm s,r}$ can be computed with any prescribed accuracy by solution of the finite games in \eqref{eq:matrix-R}--\eqref{eq:matrix-A}.
 For any horizon $n$, choosing sufficiently large $N$, we can achieve desired precision in computation of the sharp constants.
 In particular, the bounds of Theorem~\ref{th:approximation} show that in order to achieve fixed precision $\epsilon$, the discretization parameter $N$ should grow as $n$ increases.

-According to Theorem~\ref{th:DN}, the developed discrete approximation corresponds to the single threshold stopping rules in $\sT_{\rm s}$ with no randomization.
-Note that the finite games \eqref{eq:matrix-R}--\eqref{eq:matrix-A} are reduced to linear programs which can be efficiently solved using standard computational tools.
+Note also that the left inequality in \eqref{eq:A-2-sided} and right inequality in \eqref{eq:R-2-sided} follow straightforwardly from Theorem~\ref{th:DN}.
+According to this theorem the developed discrete approximation corresponds to the single threshold stopping rules in $\sT_{\rm s, r}$.
+It is useful to note that the finite matrix games \eqref{eq:matrix-R}--\eqref{eq:matrix-A}, that yield the bounds on the optimal constants in \eqref{eq:A-2-sided} and \eqref{eq:R-2-sided}, can be expressed as linear programs which are efficiently solved using standard computational tools.
 We provide the details below.